vigetlabs/microcosm/docs/testing/effects.md

 export default Location
 ```

-So in the case above, whenever a `patchQuery` action resolves, it'll
+So in the case above, whenever a `patchQuery` task resolves, it'll
 run through some logic to update the URL location.
 Triggering that
 might look something like: